 “We’re trying to enable employees to fail on small things, such as experiments in the innovation lab, to achieve success on the big targets,” Trung Vu Thanh, head of digital banking for MB Bank Vietnam, tells our research team.
 “We’re trying to push to the limit and use innovation, as more ideas will help.”

 It’s hard to find a better example than USAA in this realm.
-USAA is best known for an intense focus on families and pride in military service.
+USAA is best known for its intense focus on families and pride in military service.
 But its commitment to customer-centricity is so deeply ingrained into the test-and-learn culture that employees submit more than 10,000 customer-experience improvement ideas each year.
 Almost 900 are so good they’re patented.
 (And 25 of them came from a security guard, who – like all employees – is also a customer.)
 It’s an organization that draws its strength and energy from trying to find new ways to excel.

-Taken together, these four pathways – harnessing curiosity, agility, inclusivity and empathy – can help financial-services companies navigate their transformation.
+Taken together, these four pathways – harnessing curiosity, agility, inclusivity and empathy – can help financial services companies navigate their transformation.
 They build deep cross-functional engagement and collaboration.
 When combined with a shared sense of purpose, they can follow the transformative path to uncommon growth.

-If you want to learn more about how our expert team can help your company accelerate change by transforming from the inside-out then contact us today.
+If you want to learn more about how our expert team can help your company accelerate change by transforming from the inside out then contact us today.